Disk Space

 Section titled “Startup grace period”ChannelWatch waits until startup has settled before sending disk alerts.
 If a low-space condition already exists when the container starts, no notification is sent until the startup grace period has passed.
 This prevents a flood of alerts every time the container restarts on a system that is already low on space.

 The default grace period is 10 seconds.
-You can adjust it in Settings > Disk Space Monitoring > Advanced.
+This is controlled by ds_startup_grace_seconds in Settings > Disk Space Monitoring > Advanced.

 Cooldown and worsening logic